Simone Bolelli: 2009: Top 40 career high singles ranking

-2010–15: Major doubles title, three ATP 250 titles
+2011–13: Three ATP doubles titles

+2015: Grand Slam title, three Masters finals with Fognini, World No. 8

 At the 2015 Australian Open, Bolelli and Fabio Fognini captured their first Grand Slam championship doubles title.
 The Italian duo, playing their ninth major together, defeated French pair Pierre-Hugues Herbert and Nicolas Mahut in straight sets 6–4, 6–4 in the final.

 They also reached the semifinals of the 2015 French Open and three Masters finals at the 2015 Indian Wells Masters, 2015 Monte-Carlo Masters and 2015 Shanghai Rolex Masters.

-2016: First ATP 500 title
+2016: First ATP 500 title with Seppi

 In February 2016, Bolleli won his second biggest title in doubles at the ATP 500 2016 Dubai Tennis Championships with Andreas Seppi.

-2021: Wimbledon semifinal and three titles
+2021: Wimbledon semifinal and three titles with Gonzalez

-In 2021 Bolleli won two clay titles with new partner Máximo González at the Chile Open (tennis) and Emilia-Romagna Open in Parma and one grass title at the first edition of the 2021 Mallorca Championships after the walkover from the wildcard pair Novak Djokovic/Carlos Gómez-Herrera and reached two other finals.
+In 2021 Bolleli won two clay titles with new partner Máximo González at the 2021 Chile Open and 2021 Emilia-Romagna Open in Parma and one grass title at the first edition of the 2021 Mallorca Championships after the walkover from the wildcard pair Novak Djokovic/Carlos Gómez-Herrera and reached two other finals.
 He returned to the top 50 in doubles at World No. 46 on 28 June 2021.

 Having never passed the second round and not played for five years at the 2021 Wimbledon Championships, Bolleli most successful run with his partner was to the semifinals of the Major where the unseeded pair was defeated by fourth seeded pair and eventual runners-up Marcel Granollers and Horacio Zeballos.
-As a result, he raised to No. 32 in the doubles rankings on 12 July 2021.
+As a result, he raised back up to No. 32 in the doubles rankings on 12 July 2021.
 He returned to the top 30 in the doubles rankings on 26 July 2021.